Quick answer

 What happens if I get caught operating without a permit?
 Fines up to $1,000 per day per violation.
 Continued non-compliance can result in misdemeanor criminal charges.
 Your equipment can be seized, and you’ll face an uphill battle getting permitted in the future.
 It’s not worth the risk.

 Do I need a separate business license in addition to my body art permit?
 Yes.
-Your Body Art Establishment Permit is a health permit, not a business license.
+Any county body art permit you hold is a health permit, not a business license.
 You’ll also need a general business license from your county or city, plus state and federal tax registrations.
 Check with the Maryland Department of Assessments and Taxation for business registration requirements.

 How often are tattoo studios inspected?
 Initial inspection happens before your permit is issued.
 After that, most counties conduct annual inspections during the renewal process.
 Unannounced inspections can happen at any time based on complaints or routine enforcement.
 Stay inspection-ready every single day.